shreeharshas/DuplicateFilesRemover/README.md

 ## General Info:

-I wanted to clear some disk space and found that i had copy-pasted some folders randomly causing the duplicates to use up disk space on my laptop. <br /> <br />
+My dad wanted to clear some disk space on his computer and found that there were some duplicate folders at random locations occuping unnecesary disk space. <br /> <br />

-Since there were too many files and they were distributed too randomly, I didn't want to manually check them one by one. <br />
+Since there were too many files and they were distributed randomly, he didn't want to manually check them one by one. <br />
-I also wanted to have control over the files I deleted because I didn't want the program to simple delete them without running them by me. <br /> <br />
+He also wanted to have control over the files to be deleted because he didn't want the program to simple delete them without running them by him. <br /> <br />

 So I wrote a simple program to quickly group the files which were the same and also show me all of them as options for me to choose before it removed them. <br />

-This is a single-screen app which looks as follows: <br />
+This is a single-screen app which looks as follows: <br /> <br/>
 ![Main Screen](/DFR.png) <br />

 ## Binary file

-DuplicateFileManager.exe direct download here: <br />
+DuplicateFileManager.exe direct download is here: <br />
 https://github.com/shreeharshas/DuplicateFilesRemover/raw/master/DuplicateFilesManager.exe

 ## Usage Info: